New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Other tax changes in the legislation that may impact Waters employees, including expanded deductions and fresh incentives.

-Waters employees financing a car in 2025 or later could benefit from tax savings due to the One Big Beautiful Bill Act (OBBBA).
+Waters employees financing a car or later could benefit from tax savings due to the One Big Beautiful Bill Act (OBBBA).
 The legislation allows anyone purchasing qualified vehicles between 2025 and 2028 to deduct up to $10,000 in auto loan interest as an above-the-line deduction.

 Although the deduction brings meaningful advantages for buyers, not all loans, vehicles, or borrowers will qualify because of strict eligibility requirements.